fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 * [Bengaluru (BLR) to Paris (CDG)](https://awardfares.com/search?BLR.CDG.;a:AI;z:sas): A strategic route linking the tech hub of India with one of Europe's main gateways.
 * [Delhi (DEL) to Sydney (SYD)](https://awardfares.com/search?DEL.SYD.;a:AI;z:sas): Connecting the subcontinent with Australia, this is a popular route for both business and leisure travelers.

 ---

-### Air New Zealand {#air-new-zealand}
+### Air New Zealand

 Air New Zealand, established in 1940, is the flag carrier of New Zealand and plays a pivotal role in connecting the island nation to the rest of the world.
 Known for its distinctive Kiwi hospitality, the airline offers a comprehensive range of domestic and international flights, ensuring travelers experience the breathtaking landscapes and vibrant cities of New Zealand.
 Its commitment to innovative in-flight services, environmental initiatives, and safety standards has garnered it numerous accolades in the aviation industry.

 Air New Zealand proudly became a member of Star Alliance in March 1999, further enhancing its global reach and network.

 **Best Cabins**: Long-haul Business Premier.
 Routes operated by the Boeing 787 Dreamliner or the refurbished Boeing 777-200/300ER.